haglebu/asm-lib/README.md

 # Program Files
 ## mi.asm
-Displaying media information (MI) about drive A: to the screen.
+Display media information (MI) about drive A: on screen.
 The drive is currently static; this will be changed later.

 # Library Files
 ## media.asm